Cloud Computing

 DNS: What It Is and Why It Matters for Your Business

 Every time you type a website address into your browser, something happens behind the scenes that most people never think about.
 That something is DNS, and while it’s invisible when working correctly, it has a significant impact on your network’s speed, reliability, and security.
-What DNS Is DNS stands for Domain Name System.
+What is DNS?
+DNS stands for Domain Name System.
 It’s a

 DNS: What It Is and Why It Matters for Your Business Read More »

-What is a Reverse Proxy and Why Would You Need One?
+What is a Reverse Proxy and Why Would Your Business Need One?

 The term “reverse proxy” sounds technical, but the concept is straightforward once you understand what problem it solves.
 If you run any web-based services (internally or externally) a reverse proxy is a tool worth understanding.
 What a Reverse Proxy Does A reverse proxy is a server that sits in front of one or more backend

-What is a Reverse Proxy and Why Would You Need One?
+What is a Reverse Proxy and Why Would Your Business Need One?
 Read More »

 What is Cloud Hosting and Which Type Does Your Business Need?